Symphony No. 97 (Haydn): Movements

+The work begins with a slow introduction which deliberately avoids establishing C major.
+The musicologist Daniel Heartz has described the opening bars as a direct quotation from Così fan tutte, an opera by Haydn's close friend Wolfgang Amadeus Mozart.
+The quotation is of a solo oboe passage (in melody and harmony) marking the climax of the opera's plot, the moment Fiordiligi yields to Ferrando.
+It was while composing this symphony that Haydn learned, across the great distance from Vienna to London, of Mozart's unexpected death.
+While still in Vienna in 1790, Haydn had attended the rehearsals of the opera at Mozart's invitation.

-After a slow introduction which deliberately avoids establishing C major, the main theme of the first movement is a fanfare that emphasizes the three notes of the C major triad.
+Following the introduction the first movement continues in faster tempo with a fanfare that emphasizes the three notes of the C major triad.

 The second subject is a Ländler that makes use of pizzicato in the bass.

 The second movement is a set of F major variations with an irregular episode in F minor and a coda.
 In the variation following the minore episode, Haydn used the unusual sul ponticello marking instructing the violins to play with the bow near the bridge creating a "glassy" or "metallic" sound.

 For the final eight bars of the Trio of the minuet, Haydn instructs the concertmaster ("Salomon Solo" in the score) to play an octave above the rest of the first violins.
 Indeed, this minuet is extraordinary in Haydn's output: all of its repeats are written out because the scoring changes with each repeat.

 A typical performance of the symphony lasts about 24 minutes.